Helen Kane: Kane v. Fleischer

 Other attempts to discredit Kane at the trial came in the form of phonograph recordings of Annette Hanshaw and the Duncan Sisters, and a piece of 1915 sheet music titled "Bou Dou BaDa Bou" (which was actually French, and was not "scat" because it was someone's name).
-The five women who did the Betty Boop voice in the cartoons also testified, claiming they always 'booped' that way, even around the house.
+The five women who did the Betty Boop voice in the cartoons also testified, claiming they always "booped" that way, even around the house.
 Based on the totality of the information presented before him and without a jury, Judge McGoldrick found "insufficient evidence to support the plaintiff's claim" and found in favor of the defendants on May 5, 1934.

 Later years

-With the hardships of the Great Depression biting, the flamboyant world of the flapper was over, and Kane's style began to date rapidly.
+With the hardships of the Great Depression biting, the flamboyant world of the flapper was over, and Kane's style became dated.
 After 1931, she lost the favor of the moviemakers, who chose other singers for their films.
 She appeared in a stage production called Shady Lady in 1933, sang weekly on the radio, and made appearances at various nightclubs and theatres during the 1930s.

 In 1950, she dubbed Debbie Reynolds, who performed "I Wanna Be Loved by You" in the MGM musical biopic of songwriters Bert Kalmar and Harry Ruby, Three Little Words.
-She did not appear in the film's credits, but was credited on the soundtrack album and 78RPM records.
+She did not appear in the film's credits, but was credited on the soundtrack album and 78 rpm records.

+Kane appeared on the CBS television program, I've Got a Secret, on the July 21, 1954, episode.
+Her secret was, "I was the boop-boop-a-doop girl".

 She appeared on several TV shows in the 1950s and 1960s, principally Toast of the Town, later known as The Ed Sullivan Show.
-Kane's final public appearance was on the Sullivan Show on St. Patrick's Day 1965.
+Kane's final public appearance was on that show on St. Patrick's Day 1965.

 In addition, Kane was given a tribute in 1958 on This Is Your Life with Ralph Edwards.
 It brought a tearful reunion with her old friend, actress Fifi D'Orsay, and a lifelong fan who once sent her money when she was down on her luck.
 Renewed interest in Kane brought her a one-record contract with MGM Records and appearances on I've Got a Secret and You Asked for It.
 She sang on all of these TV shows.

 Death

 Kane battled breast cancer for more than a decade.
-She had surgery in 1956 and eventually received two hundred radiation treatments as an outpatient at Memorial Hospital.
+She had surgery in 1956 and eventually received 200 radiation treatments as an outpatient at Memorial Hospital.
 She died on September 26, 1966, at age 62, in her apartment in Jackson Heights, Queens, New York City.
 Her husband of 27 years, Dan Healy, was at her bedside.
 She was buried in Long Island National Cemetery, in Suffolk County, New York.